pulumi/terraform-provider-google-beta/website/docs/r/compute_instance.html.markdown

     will be set, but `metadata.startup-script` will not - if you choose to use the other mechanism, you will see a diff immediately after import, which will cause a destroy/recreate operation.
-You may want to modify your state file manually using `terraform state` commands, depending on your use case.
+You may want to modify your state file manually using `pulumi stack` commands, depending on your use case.

 * `min_cpu_platform` - (Optional) Specifies a minimum CPU platform for the VM instance.
 Applicable values are the friendly names of CPU platforms, such as
 `Intel Haswell` or `Intel Skylake`.
 See the complete list [here](https://cloud.google.com/compute/docs/instances/specify-min-cpu-platform).